qualityshepherd/brine/posts/southern_coast.md

 **0109 Memory Falls** A glittering waterfall spills into a clear pool, its waters tinged with soft, iridescent light.
 Locals whisper it’s a place where dreams resurface—or memories vanish.
 Fae keep silent watch from unseen vantages.
 Those who bathe here emerge changed: some bearing vivid new memories, others vivid new markings and still others, with pieces of themselves gone.

 **0110 Bridge to Nowhere** A faintly glowing stream winds through grasslands, its waters shimmering with a peculiar light.
 A worn rope bridge connects the realm of men to the fae forest.
-Three brothers (`Grizzled, Stern, Conflicted`) guard the crossing, warning that passage leads to Nowhere—only loss.
+Three brothers (`Brutish, Wanna Wrestle?, Bored`) guard the crossing, warning that passage leads to Nowhere and Loss.
 The youngest, **Tom**, harbors a hidden bond with a forest nymph.

 **0111 Key Tree** A tree looms over a  river, its gnarled branches heavy with rusted keys.
 Some hang by frayed ribbons, others grow straight from the bark like iron thorns.